shinji62/yugabyte-training/README.md

 # yugabyte-training
-Repository use for some training around yugabyte
+Repository use for some training around Yugabyte

 # Repository structures

 * `ybanywhere`
-    Everything related to Yugabyte anywhere
+    Everything related to Yugabyte anywhere:
+      *  AWS deployments
+      *  GCP deployments